Kangaroo: Diet

 Kangaroos have single-chambered stomachs quite unlike those of cattle and sheep, which have four compartments.
 They sometimes regurgitate the vegetation they have eaten, chew it as cud, and then swallow it again for final digestion.
 However, this is a different, more strenuous, activity than it is in ruminants, and does not take place as frequently.

 Different species of kangaroos have different diets, although all are strict herbivores.
 The eastern grey kangaroo is predominantly a grazer, and eats a wide variety of grasses, whereas some other species such as the red kangaroo include significant amounts of shrubs in their diets.
 Smaller species of kangaroos also consume hypogeal fungi.
 Many species are nocturnal, and crepuscular, usually spending the hot days resting in shade, and the cool evenings, nights and mornings moving about and feeding.

 Absence of digestive methane release

 Despite having herbivorous diets similar to ruminants such as cattle, which release large quantities of digestive methane through exhaling and eructation (burping), kangaroos release virtually none.
 The hydrogen by-product of fermentation is instead converted into acetate, which is then used to provide further energy.
-Scientists are interested in the possibility of transferring the bacteria responsible for this process from kangaroos to cattle, since the greenhouse gas effect of methane is 23 times greater than carbon dioxide per molecule.
+Scientists are interested in the possibility of transferring the bacteria responsible for this process from kangaroos to cattle, since the greenhouse gas effect of livestock methane is a significant contributor to anthropogenic climate change.